-Add an alarm to your touring caravan and you’ll benefit from peace of mind – plus a drop in the price of your annual premium.
+Add an alarm to your touring caravan and you’ll benefit from peace of mind – plus a possible drop in the price of your annual insurance premium.

-Fit an alarm to your caravan and you’ll qualify for a five per cent discount from Caravan Guard.
-More importantly though, you’re adding extra protection – not just for your tourer but also its contents, more often than not at least some of which have the kind of sentimental value that can never put a price on.
+More importantly, though, you’re adding extra protection – not just for your tourer but also its contents, more often than not at least some of which have the kind of sentimental value that you can never put a price on.

-An alarm will give an audible warning should anyone attempt to gain illegal entry to your caravan.
-Typically, a caravan alarm will monitor movement via a PIR (Passive Infra Red detector) as well as a tilt sensor, the latter activating the alarm if a thief attempts to drive off with your vehicle.
-It might also offer: accommodation protection, perimeter detection (i.e. movement close to your ‘van), and battery back-up power supply.
+An alarm will give an audible warning should anyone attempt to gain illegal entry into your caravan.
+Typically, a caravan alarm will monitor movement via a PIR (Passive Infra-Red detector) as well as a tilt sensor, the latter activating the alarm if a thief attempts to drive off with your pride and joy.
+It might also offer perimeter detection (i.e. movement close to your ‘van) and battery back-up power supply.

-Any alarm – or rather, the thought of an encounter with one – is your first line of defence against caravan criminals.
-It will warn you, as well as others, that a break-in has taken place – as well as potentially deterring the criminal.
+Any alarm – or rather, the thought of an encounter with one – is a good line of defence against caravan criminals.
+It can warn you, as well as others, that a break-in has taken place – as well as potentially deterring the criminal.

 - Protection of the contents of the caravan through PIR (Passive Infra-Red detector) or other internal sensor technology

 - Instant operation upon detection of an intruder inside the caravan

 - Protection of your caravan when stationary/parked, through movement or tilt and motion sensors